What Democrats Must Do To Win Back National Security Voters in 2016

 To better protect American citizens at home, Members of Congress should look for ways to improve counterterrorism capabilities here, including working with state and local law enforcement to identify shortfalls, reviewing screening programs for those coming to the United States, and barring those on the No-Fly List from getting guns.

 While these actions are tough, it’s vital that Democrats be seen as smart as well.
-This means that Democrats must be cautious about going too far and being seen as reckless—voters do not want another American ground war or other military adventurism that isn’t directed at keeping us safe.
-It also means keeping the focus on defeating terrorism, and increasing the defense budget in a thoughtful, not wasteful way.
+This means that Democrats must be cautious about going too far and being seen as reckless—voters do not want another American ground war or military adventurism that isn’t directed at keeping us safe.
+It also means keeping the focus on defeating terrorism and increasing the defense budget in a thoughtful, not wasteful, way.
 Again, the key is to be both tough and smart.

 In order to do so, we offer ten basic actions that Members of Congress can take to demonstrate their tough and smart approach on national security:

 - Write a stump speech on the pillars of your plan to combat terrorism.